anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     without scrolling.
 The read() method is too big to fit in a screen, therefore helper methods loadGameStats(), loadGameObjs() and loadGameFlags() were introduced to make the loading process more modular and easy-to-read.

-- Bonus Class
+- Bonus Class was renamed to Power (there are negative and positive powers, therefore the word bonus was not appropriate)
-  - new variable bonusType to identify the type of bonus - eg: +3, invert, short paddle etc.
+  - new variable powerType to identify the type of power - eg: +3, invert, short paddle etc.
-  - bonusType added as parameter to constructor.
+  - powerType added as parameter to constructor.
-  - using bonusType to identify type of bonus, the image is added to the bonus in the draw() function.
+  - using powerType to identify type of power, the image is added to the power in the draw() function.

 - Score Class
   - showWin() method altered to include a back button to navigate back to start menu after game is won.

 **Unexpected Problems:**
 1. java.lang.UnsupportedOperationException - happened after level 1, the blocks keep forming,